-Beginning with the passage of the Hyde Amendment in 1976, which prohibits the use of federal funding for abortion care except in cases of rape, incest, or danger to the life of the woman, abortion care has becoming less and less accessible to women in North Carolina and throughout the United States.
+Beginning with the passage of the Hyde Amendment in 1976, which prohibits the use of federal funding for abortion care except in cases of rape, incest, or danger to the life of the pregnant person, abortion care has become less and less accessible in North Carolina and throughout the United States.
 Today, 91% of North Carolina counties have no abortion provider.
 That means the majority of North Carolina residents have no local access to abortion care.

 Anti-choice and anti-abortion lawmakers in North Carolina and across the country continue to impose a broad range of restrictions on access to abortion including: